 In Kyambura Gorge, you can spend an hour observing a troop of human-habituated chimpanzees in the morning (and another in the afternoon).
 Kyambura Gorge is one of the top places to see chimpanzees in the wild.
 Nature walks in the sunken jungle are quaint, bird watching exceptional, and views exceptional.

-After your adventurous walk with the great apes, immerse yourself in a golden sunset evening, chatty campfire or star-gazing at the lodge.
+After your adventurous walk with the great apes, immerse yourself in a golden sunset evening, chatty campfire, or star-gazing at the lodge.
 The following morning, you will transfer to Bwindi by road or by local flight and transfer.

 Silverback, family head (right) with his family among thickets in Bwindi.
 Gorilla Habituation brings you the closest you can get to a wild troop of mountain gorillas and spend four hours observing their primitive lives.

 Bwindi Impenetrable National Park in Uganda is one of the last mountain gorilla strongholds.
-The 331 sq km UNESCO World Heritage Site protects half of the endangered mountain gorillas and other globally threatened species, including chimpanzees, L’Hoest’s monkeys and African elephants.
+The 331 sq km UNESCO World Heritage Site protects half of the endangered mountain gorillas and other globally threatened species, including chimpanzees, L’Hoest’s monkeys, and African elephants.

 Bwindi is a birder’s haven featuring unique birds such as Grauer’s swamp warbler, African green broadbill, Chapin’s flycatcher, Turner’s Eremomela, and Shelley’s crimson-wing.
-But, that all gibberish for intrepid the traveler eager to walk with the great apes of Uganda.
+But, that is all gibberish for intrepid the traveler eager to walk with the great apes of Uganda.

 Your trip manager will check you into one of the best gorilla eco-resorts with forest cabins gorgeously elevated above the jungle.
 These lodges brag of quintessential landscapes over the rugged Rift Valley with the dramatic Virunga Volcanos backdrop.